putubagusraka/AMLS_21-22_SN21049883/README.md

 Update 5: Added SMOTE to oversample 'no_tumor' data, cleaned up code with functions.

 Update 6: Added K-fold CV for both task A dan task B.

+Update 7: Seperated files for each model.
+Simplified code by creating a master function .py file, so that each model notebook is shorter and doesn't repeat functions.